On this page:

 Causes of bleeding in the upper GI tract may include

 - peptic ulcers—sores in the lining of the esophagus, stomach, or duodenum.
 The bacteria Helicobacter pylori (H. pylori) and use of nonsteroidal anti-inflammatory drugs (NSAIDs) can cause peptic ulcers.
 Peptic ulcers can wear away the mucosa, or the stomach or duodenal lining, and cause bleeding.
-Read more about Peptic Ulcer Disease, Peptic Ulcer Disease and H. pylori, and Peptic Ulcer Disease and NSAIDs.
+More information is provided in the NIDDK health topics, Peptic Ulcer Disease, Peptic Ulcer Disease and H. pylori, and Peptic Ulcer Disease and NSAIDs.

 - esophageal varices—enlarged blood vessels in the esophagus that can leak blood or even rupture, causing life-threatening bleeding.
 Esophageal varices are usually associated with a chronic liver condition called cirrhosis.
-Read more in Cirrhosis.
+More information is provided in the NIDDK health topic, Cirrhosis.

 - a Mallory-Weiss tear—tears in the lower end of the esophagus.
 A person can have more than one Mallory-Weiss tear.
 Severe vomiting causes these tears.

 - gastritis—a condition in which the stomach lining is inflamed.
 Some common causes of gastritis include the use of NSAIDs and other medications, infections, Crohn’s disease, critical illnesses, and severe injuries.
 If untreated, gastritis can lead to ulcers or erosions in the stomach lining that can bleed.
-Read more in Gastritis.
+More information is provided in the NIDDK health topic, Gastritis.

 - esophagitis—an irritation of the esophagus.
 The most common cause of esophagitis is gastroesophageal reflux (GER), a condition that occurs when stomach acid flows back up into the esophagus.
 GER happens when the muscle between the esophagus and the stomach—the lower esophageal sphincter—is weak or relaxes when it should not.
 Stomach acid can damage the esophagus and cause sores and bleeding.
-Read more in Gastroesophageal Reflux (GER) and Gastroesophageal Reflux Disease (GERD) in Adults.
+More information is provided in the NIDDK health topic, Gastroesophageal Reflux (GER) and Gastroesophageal Reflux Disease (GERD) in Adults.

 Causes of bleeding in the lower GI tract may include

 - hemorrhoids or fissures.
 Hemorrhoids are swollen and inflamed veins around the anus or in the lower rectum.
 Constipation and straining during bowel movements cause the veins to swell.
 Hemorrhoids cause itching, pain, and sometimes bleeding.
 Fissures are small tears in the anus that can cause bleeding.
-Read more in Hemorrhoids.
+More information is provided in the NIDDK health topic, Hemorrhoids.

 - diverticular disease—a condition that occurs when a person has problems from small pouches, or sacs, that have formed and pushed outward through weak spots in the colon wall.
 Each pouch is called a diverticulum.
 Multiple pouches are called diverticula.
 Sometimes a small blood vessel in a diverticulum bursts and causes bleeding in the lower GI tract.
-Read more in Diverticular Disease.
+More information is provided in the NIDDK health topic, Diverticular Disease.

 - colitis—inflammation of the colon.
 A complication of colitis is ulcers in the large intestine that can cause bleeding.
-Read more in Ulcerative Colitis.
+More information is provided in the NIDDK health topic, Ulcerative Colitis.

 - angiodysplasia—abnormal or enlarged blood vessels in the lower GI tract that can become fragile and bleed.

 - colon polyps—abnormal growths of tissue in the lining of the colon.
 A person can have more than one colon polyp.
 Some colon polyps are benign, which means they are not cancerous.
 Some types of polyps may already be cancerous or can become cancerous.
 People who have colon polyps may be more likely to develop colorectal cancer.
 Colorectal cancer is the third most common cancer in the United States and often causes occult bleeding—blood in the stool that is not visible to the naked eye.1 Sometimes polyps in the lower GI tract and rectum can cause bleeding.
-Read more in Colon Polyps.
+More information is provided in the NIDDK health topic, Colon Polyps.

 Causes of bleeding in both the lower and upper GI tract may include